Model-independent search for neutrino sources with the ANTARES neutrino telescope

 \subsection{Segmentation II}

-Identifying connected regions of high values on the final single sphere, which could be linked to neutrino sources, is again achieved by a segmentation as already described for the individual scales in Section \ref{sec:segmentation1}.
-The same procedure is used, but this time with the option to obtain different thresholds $\theta_{\beta}$ by scaling the distance between the minimum non-zero value found on the sphere $S_{\mathrm{min}}$, and $\theta$, the threshold computed in the previous segmentations, using a factor $\beta \in \mathbb{R}$.
-A new threshold is then given by:
+A further segmentation is performed to isolate potential signal regions from background fluctuations.
+The same procedure which was used before for the histograms of $R$ values (see~Section~\ref{sec:segmentation1}) is used here for the single histogram of $U$ values.
+In this step, however, different thresholds $\theta_{\beta}$ are used, obtained by scaling the difference between the minimum non-zero value found on the sphere, $U_{\mathrm{min}}$, and $\theta$, the threshold computed as in the previous segmentations, by a factor $\beta \in \mathbb{R}$:

-The outcome of the segmentation using $\beta$ for each gridpoint $p$ is then given by:
+The variable threshold $\theta_\beta$ serves to adjust the sensitivity of the segmentation step.
+The result of the segmentation using $\beta$ for each grid point $p$ is given by:

 Lower values for $\beta$ result in lower thresholds $\theta_{\beta}$, allowing more extended structures to be found, while higher values only preserve the high peaks, favouring smaller morphologies.
-The results are then filtered using a two-dimensional median filter to suppress potential artefacts (e.g. single gridpoints).
-The effect of different thresholds for the segmentation is visualised in Figure~\ref{fig:segmentationComparison}.
-Up to this point no explicit bias for any source property is included in this search.
-Based on an evaluation of a variety of simulated sources, two values have been set: $\beta = 0.75$ and $\beta = 1.11$.
-These values are chosen to be more sensitive to extended than small or point-like structures, since ANTARES has conducted dedicated, location independent searches for point-like sources already \cite{antares:ps}, but not for extended sources or a clustering of small structures without predefined location or size.
+The results are finally filtered using a two-dimensional median filter\footnote{The value at a grid point is replaced by the median value of the eight neighbouring grid points and itself.} to suppress potential artefacts (e.g. single grid points).
+The effect of different thresholds for the segmentation can be seen in Figure~\ref{fig:segmentationComparison}.
+Choosing the value of $\beta$ is the first step in this analysis where an explicit bias for any source property is included.
+Based on an evaluation of a variety of simulated sources, two values are used: $\beta = 0.75$ and $\beta = 1.11$.
+These values are chosen to be more sensitive to extended than to small (or point-like) structures.
+This choice is motivated by the objective to perform a search that complements the previous, location-independent ANTARES searches for point-like sources \cite{antares:ps}.